TheCl3m/PortableArcade/docs/index.md

 Every single one of our inputs is going to send some information to our raspberry pi.
 Knowing this, we had two challenges:

-* To send  data that our raspberry will process without knowing  which input we are using
+* Sending  data that our raspberry will process without knowing  which input we are using
-* Sending information that could be process quickly.
+* Sending information that could be processed quickly.

 As a result we did the following things.
-In order to not be disturb by any delay we decided to send binary strings (uint32_t).
-This decreased our complexity by a lot.
+In order to not be disturbed by any delay we decided to send binary strings (uint32_t).
+This considerably reduced the complexity.
 Then we had to know what will each bit  do.
 In the case of our controller we had six different things:
 * 4 buttons